ohheyitsdave/deep-learning-jupyterlab/README.md

 Open your browser and type in: 'localhost:8888'.
 If you want to know more about how to use Jupyter Notebook, [here are some tutorials.][1] to get you started.

-## TODO:
-- /data - files in here that can be accessed by scripts that look under this path
-- /output - scripts write their output to files under here, to make it available to the host system
-- /var/logs - logs files

   [1]:  http://jupyterlab.readthedocs.io/en/latest/